sjpb/ansible-lustre/roles/server/README.md

 Role Name
 =========

-Configure lustre server components: MGS, MDS and OSS.
+Configure lustre server components: MGS, MDS and OSS. **NB: This will change the running kernel, if necessary.**

 Requirements
 ------------